progressiveCaveman/roguelike-rust/design.md

 Make run_systems check run state before calling thing rename all systems to start with `system`
 Modify autoexplore to take an arbitrary enttity
+Add a global range fireball button for sim mode

 # PNW thing notes